Everything You Need to Know About Pennsylvania Corporations:

 Pay in Full

-Pennsylvania Articles of Incorporation
+Filing the Pennsylvania Articles of Incorporation

 The state uses one form for 8 different kinds of corporations: stock, nonstock, statutory, management, professional, insurance, benefit and cooperative.
 Each type is subject to different sections of the Pennsylvania Consolidated Statutes.
 Note that cooperative and benefit corporations have additional sections to complete on the Articles of Incorporation form.
 Tip: Most corporations are stock corporations.